Teju-ks/OneEarthForm/README.md

 If your dataset doesn't include nutrient content (N, P, K), the application will generate synthetic values for demonstration purposes.
 For accurate predictions, include actual nutrient measurements in your dataset.

+## Future Work

+We have the OneEartForm- (a website which has the complete frontend and backend integration) you can integrate both the projects and create a single website which shows the accurate prediction of the product and then make users to pick the accurate one by checking the prediction and the recomendation of the product.

 ## SnapShots:
 ![image](https://github.com/user-attachments/assets/df3cad64-b9a4-40f1-96e3-480b185809e4)